 “Terrific, Brittany.
 I’m so happy to hear this.”She sits down.
 “Well, Sam proposed, and I accepted.”

+“On your first date?”
 This is pretty fast, even for Brittany.“Yes, he sure did.
 It was amazing.
 We talked about him buying a

 house out here in L.A. and us living in both cities.
 He told me that he was going to get me an engagement ring soon.
 I was in heaven.
 He seemed like a really amazing guy Marla.”
 Her lower lip starts to quiver and the tears roll again.
 I hand her a tissue.